When you open QuickBooks Statement Writer (QSW), you receive one of the following errors:

 - Reopen QSW and make sure the issue is resolved.

-- After running the ISW Fix Tool, if your My Documents was local and was then changed to a network location, you will need to repeat Solution 2, step 7 above.
+- After running the ISW Fix Tool, if your My Documents was local and was then changed to a network location, repeat Solution 2 Step 7.

 - If the My Documents folder was redirected over a network and is now redirected back to being local, you will not need to run the Fix Tool.